popatre/test-runner-fe/README.md

 # BE Test Runner

--   `npm install`
+1. clone this runner repo
+2. cd into it
+3. npm install

--   `npm run dev` to start the server
+4. npm run dev to start the server

--   Server starts on `localhost:3000`

-Note:

-db/connection.js must exist/be named so, in cloned repo
+5. in your browser - go to http://localhost:3000
+6. click run